aachoi/BD2K/given MeSH- output PMID/readme.md

 # Given MeSH, Output PMID
 For this project, I was asked quantify the relationships between specific MeSH terms and published PubMed documents.

-__Goal:__ Given a list of MeSH terms, identify how many PubMed documents contain that particular MeSH term and the corresponding PMIDs?
+__Goal:__ Given a list of MeSH terms, identify how many PubMed documents contain that particular MeSH term and the corresponding PMIDs

+__Packages used:__ readr, data.table, reshape, dplyr, tidyr, plyr, stringr

 To begin, the MeSH terms of interest were: